-The application shall identify the extent to which the proposed LMW beneficial use may result in contamination of a source of water that is used for domestic or other legitimate use.
-If contamination may result, the description shall contain information on corrective action to be taken, including the suitability of alternative water sources.
+The application is to identify the extent to which the proposed LMW beneficial use may result in contamination of a source of water that is used for domestic or other legitimate use.
+If contamination may result, the description is to contain information on corrective action to be taken, including the suitability of alternative water sources.